 O’Malley was also an avid traveler, moving from Florida to Italy after college, and then onto Thailand to teach English.

-But during her time abroad, she noticed a big change.
+But during her time abroad, she noticed a significant change.

 Lyme Disease Took Over Her Life